Photo of Dayna Bateman by Susan Sabo

 About me and my work

 I received the 2025 ALR Essay Prize for my essay Deracination, Or How to Disappear, which interrogates the decision of my Indigenous Sámi ancestors to pass for White in the racial climate of 1880s America.
-An alum of the Tin House, Kenyon, and Granta Memoir Workshops, I was awarded a Storyknife Residency on the strength and promise of my memoir-in-progress.
+An alum of the Tin House, Kenyon Review, and Granta Memoir Workshops, I was awarded a Storyknife Residency on the strength and promise of my memoir-in-progress.

 Projects in flight